-- 1. Act in bad faith or with gross negligence. - -None- - Disclosure or providing the information or a false statement which may be misled, or concealing facts which should have been stated in materiality that may affect on the decisionmaking to shareholders, investors, or related persons. - None- - Unfair practices or taking advantage of investors in the trading of securities or derivatives, or being or having been participated in or supported such act. - -None-
+- 1. Act in bad faith or with gross negligence. - -None- - Disclosure or providing the information or a false statement which may be misled, or concealing facts which should have been stated in materiality that may affect on the decision-making to shareholders, investors, or related persons. - -None- - Unfair practices or taking advantage of investors in the trading of securities or derivatives, or being or having been participated in or supported such act. - -None-

-9. Mr. Win Viriyaprapaikit
+8. Mr. Win Viriyaprapaikit

-Director
+Director,

-Group Chief Executive Officer Supervision and Management
+Group Chief Executive Officer,

+President,

+Head of Upstream Business Unit,

-- Upstream Business Unit - Hot Rolled Business Unit
+Head of Hot Rolled Business Unit,

-President
+Head of HBU Business Stewardship

+and Business Partners Office

-Age 48 years
+Age 49 years